Sean Tubbs has been a journalist in Virginia for over 30 years.

 Charlottesville Community Engagement: A regular newsletter and podcast about things that happen in the area in and around Charlottesville.
 Published since July 2020.

-The Week Ahead newsletter: A weekly preview of what is coming up in local and regional government in and around Charlottesville, sponsored by the Piedmont Environmental Council.
+The Week Ahead newsletter: Published every Sunday, the Week Ahead is a weekly preview of what is coming up in local and regional government in and around Charlottesville, sponsored by the Piedmont Environmental Council.

 Charlottesville Podcasting Network: A website created in 2005 to serve as an experimental portal for podcasts.
 Currently on pause, CPN will return to providing original programming in the summer of 2022.